kaulfield23/wordle-2/README.md

 ## 2. Npm install in client folder

-# Npm start in root folder to start.
+## 3. 'Npm start' in root folder to start both client and server.

-# Npm test in root folder for testing
+## 'Npm test' in root folder for testing